RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 {% endhighlight %}
 </details>

 This interconnection setup is working fine for over 2 months.
 We have critical services deployed on the servers that are prone to any distruption or latency-spikes in the network.
-After implementing arp-refresher SONIC image without any changes works well for the setup described above on Broadcom Tomahawk, Tomahawk II and Trident III ASICs.
+After implementing ARP refresher SONiC works well for the setup described above on the Broadcom Tomahawk, Tomahawk II and Trident III ASICs.